Overview and Assumptions¶

 The mediator is trusted to produce and distribute all results correctly.

-The identity managers of honest participants (including the underlying public key infrastructure, if any) are operating correctly.
+The topology managers of honest participants (including the underlying public key infrastructure, if any) are operating correctly.

 When a transaction is submitted with the VIP confirmation policy (in which case every action in the transaction must have at least one VIP informee), there exist an additional integrity assumption: